Autism Spectrum Condition and deafness

 Working with deaf children and young people with Autism pre- and post-diagnosis.

-Over 60 people joined us for a half-day webinar where experts in their field looked more closely at how we can best support deaf learners with Autism.
-During the event, we considered strategies and interventions that can inform and enhance our everyday practice pre- and post-diagnosis of Autism.
+Over 60 people joined us for a half-day webinar where experts in their field looked more closely at how we can best support deaf learners with autism.
+During the event, we considered strategies and interventions that can inform and enhance our everyday practice pre- and post-diagnosis of autism.

 Sessions focused on: